 Deciding where to live in Singapore needs careful consideration, especially when you’ll most likely be locked into your house or apartment for two years.
 Here, we’ve put together a list of areas in the east of Singapore that will help you focus your search and ultimately allow you to make a more informed decision.
-For more ideas for your ideal neighbourhood, there’s the city, west, east south and a few gems a little further out for you to see too!
+There’s lots of things to do on the East Coast and plenty of good food too!

 Katong / Joo Chiat

 These inland areas are close to town and favoured by expats who are keen to experience local Peranakan culture or live in one of the beautiful shophouses.
 The colourful neighbourhoods boast several large malls, including Parkway Parade and 112 Katong.

 These areas are further north and have more of a village feel.
 Housing options vary from apartments and townhouses to spacious, detached bungalows.
 The new purpose-built campus of UWC South East Asia is close by, as is OWIS.
 There are a couple of MRTs that run through this area, along to EXPO and the airport.

 Tips from a resident of the East Coast

 “The East gives us that perfect balance.
 I like being nearer to the sea, and not as close to the urban and concrete jungle!
 There are great schools, and both local and now most international schools have campuses here.
 There are plenty of eateries and restaurants with all sorts of multicultural cuisine too.
 Even better, there’s a new MRT line close by.”